 Extracorporeal Shock Wave Lithotripsy (ESWL)

-You lie on a water-filled cushion.
-X-rays or ultrasound tests are used to precisely locate the stone.
+For this procedure you lie on a water-filled cushion.
+X-rays or ultrasound tests are used to locate the stone.
 High-energy sound waves pass through your body without injuring it and break the stone into small pieces.

 eMedicineHealth Medical Reference from Healthwise